KDE/documentation-develop-kde-org/content/docs/getting-started/commandline.md

 ### mainwindow.h

-Here we have done nothing but add a new `openFile` function which takes a `QUrl`.
+Here we have done nothing but add a new `openFileFromUrl` function which takes a `QUrl`.
 Again, we use a `QUrl` instead of a `QString` so that we can also work with remote files as if they were local.

 {{< readfile file="/content/docs/getting-started/commandline/mainwindow.h" highlight="cpp" >}}

 ### mainwindow.cpp

 There's no new code here, only rearranging.
-Everything from void `openFile()` has been moved into void `openFile(const QUrl &inputFileName)` except the call to `QFileDialog::getOpenFileUrl()`.
+Everything from `void openFile()` has been moved into `void openFile(const QUrl &inputFileName)` except the call to `QFileDialog::getOpenFileUrl()`.

-This way, we can call `openFile()` if we want to display a dialog, or we can call `openFile(const QUrl &)` if we know the name of the file already.
+This way, we can call `openFile()` if we want to display a dialog, or we can call `openFileFromUrl(const QUrl &)` if we know the name of the file already.
 Which will be the case when we feed the file name through the command line.

 {{< readfile file="/content/docs/getting-started/commandline/mainwindow.cpp" highlight="cpp" >}}